dale-forrister/UT_Metabolomics_Pipeline/README.md

 It is also recommended that you read the first two parts of ["Practical Computing for Biologists" by Haddock and Dunn](<Practical Computing for Biologists.pdf>) to learn the basics of Linux and the Shell.

-### Step 0: Create Your POD Account

-1. Request a POD account [here](https://rctf-account-request.icmb.utexas.edu/).
-You can also learn more about POD resources [here](https://cloud.wikis.utexas.edu/wiki/spaces/RCTFusers/pages/31976153/POD+Accounts).

-2. In the "Affiliation" field, select "Sedio_Brian".
-Please note that it may take 1-2 days for your account to be activated for SSH access to the computing clusters.

 3. We currently have three nodes available on POD (server addresses listed below):

-    1.  `rentcomp01.ccbb.utexas.edu` (CPU: 72 threads, Memory: 754G)
-    2.  `rentcomp02.ccbb.utexas.edu` (CPU: 72 threads, Memory: 251G)
-    3.  `rentcomp03.ccbb.utexas.edu` (CPU: 112 threads, Memory: 754G)

 4. These nodes are shared with other labs, so please be mindful of your resource usage to avoid overloading the system.
 The POD manager will restrict processes that use excessive resources.
 You may receive an email notification like this: